Essential tips to nail your intranet content strategy

 He also advises developing a content roadmap or calendar, as well assigning gatekeepers to manage the content in certain sections on an ongoing basis.
 It’s helpful if the tools you’re working with make it easy to delegate ownership for different parts of the intranet.

-For intranet managers using Refined and Confluence:
+For intranet managers using Refined Sites and Confluence:

-Use Admin Delegation to delegate admin rights so that key content creators can post, manage, and update their own content.
+Delegate administrator rights so that key content creators can post, manage, and update their own content.

 3. Choose a tool to bring your intranet strategy to life